vsummet/cms230notes/assembly/as-chap10.md

 The first line of the program is a comment.
 It is ignored by the assembler and results in no machine instructions.

-.text is a directive.  that the following lines are ".text" -- source code for the program.

 .global main is a directive.
 A **directive** is a statement that tells the assembler something about what the programmer wants, but does not itself result in any machine instructions.
 This directive tells the assembler that the identifier `main` will be used outside of this source file (that is, used "globally") as the label of a particular location in main memory.
 We will some some other directives when we work with variables.
 Blank lines are ignored.

 The line `main:` defines a **symbolic address** (often called a **statement label**).
 A symbolic address is a symbol (an identifier) that is the source code name for a location in memory.
 In this program, `main` stands for the address of the first machine instruction.
 Using a symbolic address is much easier than using a numerical address.
 With a symbolic address, the programmer refers to memory locations by name and lets the assembler figure out the numerical address.